 Budgeted costs and returns are often difficult to estimate because they are numerous and variable.
 Therefore, consider these yield and price estimates as an approximation and make appropriate adjustments in the "Your Estimate" column to reflect your specific production and resource situation.
-More information on using crop budgets is available in Enterprise Budget Analysis.
+More information on using crop budgets is available in Agricultural Alternatives: Enterprise Budget Analysis.

 The income from an improvement cutting like that in Table 3 is used as an example.
 It represents removals from one acre of hardwoods following a typical thinning prescription that focuses on thinning in the smaller diameter classes and retaining larger trees.
 While this does not provide the highest immediate return, it will yield higher returns in the long term.

 The assumption in this example is that all trees were scaled as only containing one 16-foot log.
 While this is not likely the case, it allows for using the volumes provided in Table 1 for standing tree volumes.
 To find volumes for other log lengths, refer to "Log and Tree Scaling Techniques".
 The estimated yields are based on measurement with an International log rule.
 To further simplify this example, red oak is the only species considered, which is an unlikely scenario for Pennsylvania forests.
 Harvest of a single high value species such as red oak would be considered high grading and is not recommended.
 The second table, which lists a range of sawmill prices for various tree species, can be used to further refine the estimated income potential from your woodlot.
 Consult the most recent version of the Pennsylvania Timber Report.